 Calibrate your ears with references

 This is the single most important habit for mixing on headphones.
 Load two or three commercially released tracks in your genre into your session, level-match them to your mix, and switch back and forth constantly.
-References tell you whether your low end, brightness and stereo width are realistic on this specific pair of headphones, correcting for their colouration.
+A good reference track tells you whether your low end, brightness and stereo width are realistic on this specific pair of headphones, correcting for their colouration.

 Be careful with these decisions